aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2022-12-12-sheet-scraper.md

 We use the first request to get the title of the first spreadsheet and the second request to get the contents with a check to make sure that the contents exist.

-# Parsing The spreadsheet
+# Parsing The Spreadsheet

-Our first step is to take a spreadsheet and locate the different categorys.
+Our first step is to take a spreadsheet and locate the different category's.

 <img src="/assets/icons/sheet-scraper/example_spreadsheet.PNG" style="border:5px solid black;display: block;margin-left: auto;margin-right: auto;width: 80%;">